 And so that's really what The Practicing Mind is about.
 It's about learning to enjoy the process of developing any skill, of changing yourself, and an understanding that our ability to change and to learn is infinite, and so we never really get...That's what perfection is.

 Perfection is the ability to expand infinitely.
 It's not a number.
 It's not a level of skill.

 Those are all limits.
 If, if as a musician, we would say, "Well, when I can play Chopin's Nocturne in D flat, then I'm going to be happy."
 You know what?
 When you can play that, you're going to want to play something else.
 That's just the way we are.

-It's funny; we have these labels for things that's I don't want it to be difficult.
-Well, it's just a feeling.
+And at that moment, we're overwhelmed and our brain is at it's threshold.
+And we have this feeling inside that this is difficult.
+But that's a label, difficult.
+It's funny; we have these labels for things but it's just a feeling.
 We're just labeling it with this word that we then interpret as a bad thing, but it's just telling us this is the level we're at in this skill development.

 You don't pay attention to walking across the floor.
 You don't pay attention to buttoning your shirt or to looking at the music and say that's a G and here it is on the instrument, because you're past that.
 You've mastered that.

 So, we only notice it when we're up against something that we're in the process of mastering and so that feeling is there.
 So we never really escape that feeling, because as artists, we're always trying to be more and to expand.